FreePYQ logoFreePYQ

 Explanation:

-The question tests pattern recognition in alphabetical sequences.
+This checks pattern recognition in alphabetical sequences.
 Each letter cluster's position in the alphabet must be analyzed.
 For example, SXBE corresponds to positions 19, 24, 2, 5.
 The pattern involves differences between consecutive letters.
 The odd one out, FYUB, breaks the consistent pattern observed in other clusters.
 Option C is correct as it disrupts the sequence logic, unlike A, B, and D which follow a discernible rule.

 Question 18